-Every student has the right to be protected from any form of harassment or discrimination which is based on race, color, religion, age, gender, gender identity, national origin, ancestry, sex, sexual orientation, or based on an individual's actual or perceived disability, or on a person's association with a person with a disability.
+Every student has the right to be protected from any form of harassment or discrimination which is based on race, color, religion, age, gender, gender identity, national origin, ancestry, sex, sexual orientation, citizenship, marital status, or based on an individual's actual or perceived disability, or on a person's association with a person with a disability, or any other legally recognized protected basis under federal, state, or local laws, regulations or ordinances).
 A student has the responsibility to avoid participation in any situation that results in such harassment or discrimination.